rabbitboots/utf8_tools/README.md

 ## Terms

-* Code point: A unicode "character".
-In this module, code points are stored as number values.
+* Code point: A unicode "character", stored in this module as a number.

 * Code unit: A UTF-8 encoded representation of a unicode code point, 1-4 bytes in size.
-In this module, individual code units are stored as strings.

 ## Public Functions